apioo/psx/doc/design/dependency_injection.rst

 The command and controller are the points which connect the framework to your application.
-The DI container is not directly accessible instead you have to specify properties in your command and controller with an specific inject annotation to use a service.
+The DI container is not directly accessible instead you have to specify properties in your command and controller with a specific inject annotation to use a service.

 .. code-block:: php